hanino87/training_playwright_and_python_with_hannes/01/README.md

 ```

-Import it in your file
+Import it in your python file

 ```py